-There are lots of myths about meditation, and in this blog we will be debunking five of the biggest misconceptions.
+There are lots of myths about meditation, and in this blog, we will debunk five of the biggest misconceptions.

 1. Meditation is hard

-When learning Transcendental Meditation, we can take all of these pressures away.
-You can sit in a position that is comfortable, you don’t have to concentrate, you can let thoughts drift past and truly reach a state of deep relaxation.
+When learning Transcendental Meditation, we can take these pressures away.
+You can sit in a position that is comfortable, you don’t have to concentrate, and you can let thoughts drift past and truly reach a state of deep relaxation.

 2. Meditation will solve all my problems

 Many articles claim that meditation will solve all of your problems.
 This is not necessarily untrue, but it’s important to remember that we are all different.
 Something we learn in Transcendental Meditation is that when our body experiences deep rest it will give us what we need.
 If you need to sleep, you will fall asleep.
 If you need to cry, you might cry.
 Transcendental Meditation has been shown to bring multiple psychological and physiological benefits, but for mental health illnesses as deep-rooted as PTSD, depression, or chronic anxiety, healing is a gradual process and TM should be considered a valuable addition to any treatments prescribed by medical professionals.

 Transcendental Meditation helps you reach a state of deep relaxation which will culture your mind and body to function from a calmer baseline.
 In the long run, this helps us see situations with a broader perspective and we are less likely to react quickly to circumstances without thinking.
 These earned qualities can help to prevent anxiety, easing depression and PTSD as they help put us into a more peaceful space.